coderholic/pyradio/README.md

 **Note:** If the theme selected in the "*Theme selection window*", (or requested using the "**-t**" command line option), is in any way invalid, or is of the old format, **PyRadio** will fall-back to the "**dark**" theme and will display a relevant message.

 The "*Theme selection window*" will remain open after activating a theme, so that the user can inspect the visual result and easily change it, if desired.
 Then, when he is satisfied with the activated theme, the window will have to be manually closed (by pressing "**q**" or any other relevant key - pressing "**?**" will bring up its help).

+Pressing "**SPACE**", will apply the theme and make it default, and pressing "**c**" will apply the theme and make it default and start a file watch function on the file, so that if the file changes, **PyRadio** will automatically update itself.

 ### CSS color themes restrictions